DAndresSanchez/MLpills_Hashnode/clbwf0wi9000108mic8b3f8wl.md

 That is the Python command line, we will go deeper in the following lessons.
 If you forgot to check the *"Add python.exe to PATH"* checkbox on the installer you will see an error.
 Just relaunch the installer checking the box this time around.

-Now, we need to install a couple of python libraries, first of all, exit the Python command line by writing exit() and pressing enter, then write the command pip install virtualenv:
+Now, we need to install a couple of python libraries, first of all, exit the Python command line by typing `exit()` and pressing enter, then type the command `pip install virtualenv`:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671398205523/lDy9-dY1x.PNG align="center")